brightcove/brightcove-player-sdk-ios/README.md

 1. On the "Build Settings" tab of your application target, ensure that the "Framework Search Paths" include the path to the framework.
 This should have been done automatically unless the framework is stored under a different root directory than your project.
 1. On the "General" tab of your application target, add the following to the "Frameworks, Libraries, Embedded Content" section:
     * `BrightcovePlayerSDK.framework`  / `BrightcovePlayerSDK.xcframework`
-1. (**Dynamic Framework** only) On the "General" tab of your application target, add 'BrightcovePlayerSDK.framework' to the "Embedded Binaries" section.
+1. On the "General" tab of your application target, add 'BrightcovePlayerSDK.framework' or 'BrightcovePlayerSDK.xcframework' to the "Embedded Binaries" section.
-1. (**Dynamic Framework** only) On the "Build Phases" tab, add a "Run Script" phase with the command `bash ${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/BrightcovePlayerSDK.framework/strip-frameworks.sh`.
-Check "Run script only when installing".
-This will remove unneeded architectures from the build, which is important for App Store submission.
-This step is no longer necessary when using XCFramework.
 1. (**Universal Framework** only) On the "Build Phases" tab, add a "Run Script" phase with the command `bash ${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/BrightcovePlayerSDK.framework/strip-frameworks.sh`.
 Check "Run script only when installing".
 This will remove unneeded architectures from the build, which is important for App Store submission.
 1. (**Apple Silicon with Universal Framework** only) On the "Build Settings" tab of your application target:
     * Ensure that `arm64` has been added to your "Excluded Architectures" build setting for `Any iOS Simulator SDK`.